 Step 3: Relever the Beta

 We then relever the beta at an optimal capital structure of the PRIVATE company as defined by industry parameters or management expectations.
-In this case, ABC company is assumed to have the Debt/Equity of 0.25x and Tax Rate of 30%.
+In this case, ABC company is assumed to have a Debt/Equity of 0.25x and a Tax Rate of 30%.

 The calculation for the relevered beta is as follows: